The glamping craze is sweeping across America as of late.

 - Weatherproofing – Your luxury tent should be waterproof and windproof, especially if you plan to use it in late fall, winter, or early spring.

 - Breathability – Sometimes a downside of durability and weatherproofing is a lack of breathability.
 This is especially true with some tents made from synthetic fabrics.
 Despite its robustness, canvas is a relatively breathable material.

 - Packed Weight – Material directly relates to the overall packed weight of your glamping tent.
-If you need to pack it in, a lightweight material is a must.
+If you need to pack it in, lightweight material is a must.
 If your campsite is near your car, then weight isn`t nearly as big of a concern.

 Ease of Use

-Most glamping tents take much longer to setup than a traditional camping tent.
+Most glamping tents take much longer to set up than a traditional camping tent.